 To define disability in this bulletin, we refer to the Government Statistical Service (GSS) harmonised "core" definition: this identifies "disabled" as a person who has a physical or mental health condition or illness that has lasted or is expected to last 12 months or more that reduces their ability to carry-out day-to-day activities.
 The GSS definition is designed to reflect the definitions that appear in legal terms in the Disability Discrimination Act 1995 (DDA) and the subsequent Equality Act 2010.
 The GSS harmonised questions are asked of the respondent in the survey, meaning that disability status is self-reported.

 Ethnicity

-The ethnicity disaggregation used has been chosen to provide the most granular breakdown possible, whilst producing robust estimates based on sample sizes, in line with the GSS Ethnicity Harmonised standard.
+The ethnicity disaggregation used has been chosen to provide the most granular breakdown possible, whilst producing robust estimates based on sample sizes.

 The five-category ethnicity breakdown includes: